BrenoHenrike/Skua/usage.md

     - Will Load your bank, this can also be brought up by pressing `B` (check hotkeys)

 8. `Logs` - (preferably the `Scripts` tab)
-    - Usualy what the devs will ask for if you're having script issues (before crying to a script dev, please do these:
+    - Usually what the devs will ask for if you're having script issues (before crying to a script dev, please do these:
       1. Relog & restart the script
       2. in the 3rd tab in the `Skua Manager` press `Updates`, then `Scripts`, then `Reset Scripts`
       3. If none of this worked you may now come to us with your issue and provide screenshots and a good explanation of the issue.